alexiusvdt/profile/README.md

 ### My portfolio
 Here's my portfolio.
 A simple page that shows off myself and my projects.
-Please view the dev branch to see in progress work.
+Please view the dev branch to see any in progress work.

 ## Contents
 [Setup](#setup-&-installation)